Second Time at a Goenka Vipassana Meditation Retreat

 Upon falling asleep, I briefly lost awareness but was brought back to consciousness by a feeling and atmosphere I associate with sleep paralysis.
 I opened my eyes and saw, right next to my bed, a weird looking and obscure shadow crawling on the floor.
 Obviously, since I was in a sleep paralysis, I couldn’t move anything but my eyes so I couldn’t really take a closer look.
 The weird entity slowly crawled up the side of my bed, looking at me and touching me in a very unpleasant and violent way.
 I identified the shadow as a girl/woman and she proceeded to whisper some incomprehensible yet threatening words very close to my ear.
 I usually have an easy time just closing my eyes and ignoring whatever happens during a sleep paralysis episode but this was really overwhelming.
 The “thing” then began to violently shake me while shouting at me and I felt like I was getting thrown on the walls.
 I felt absolutely powerless.
 What I then did was quite interesting, I started meditating and did a meditation called “metta” which focuses on compassion.
 I aimed the compassion at the “creature” and woke up pretty much instantly.
 I was left pretty shaken up by this episode and it took me a while to fall back asleep.
 Nevertheless, I find it quite interesting that the sleep paralysis ended right when I started meditating.

-I am also much more confident about life, I feel like whatever happens on the outside, everything’s going to be fine.
+I am also more confident about life, I feel like whatever happens on the outside, everything’s going to be fine.
 I know that what truly matters is my state of mind, not external circumstances.
-As a result, I react to events in a much more detached way and can maintain peace of mind in the vast majority if situations.
+As a result, I react to events in a more detached way and can maintain peace of mind in most situations.
 This enables me to be much less reactive and to live in a much more authentic and uninfluenced way.
 This also causes me to be way less attached to material things.
 I truly feel like anything I own can break or get stolen without it mattering a whole lot to me.

 Finally, I find it easier to motivate myself to meditate regularly, as I see the benefits and results of my practice almost immediately.
 I can’t imagine going back to my old states of mind and thought patterns!